tamizhvendan/honeyeql/README.md

        [:film/title]}]}])
 ```

-> **NOTE:** Currently, soring the relationship query results is not supported in MySQL
+> **NOTE:** Currently, sorting the relationship query results is not supported in MySQL

 ### Filtering